Steve Buscemi’s Wife Jo Andres’ Cause Of Death Unclear

 On Tuesday, January 8, a funeral home staffer arrived at the house with a medical gurney and the same aforementioned cooler.
 Buscemi also took the time to visit and knock on the doors of his neighbors, presumably to inform them of his wife’s passing.

 The next day, people began showing up at Buscemi’s home to mourn the loss of his wife.
 The actor kept himself busy by cleaning up outside his house, with the surrounding streets having been shut down.
 Later that day, Buscemi — along with several others — was spotted lifting a wicker casket out of the house.
 After, they headed to a burial service, with a police escort in tow.
-The company that handled the funeral arrangements caters towards those looking for natural burial, which helps to explain the wicker casket.
+The company that handled the funeral arrangements caters toward those looking for natural burial, which helps to explain the wicker casket.

 #SteveBuscemi's wife of over 30 years Jo Andres passes away in NYC at age 65 https://t.co/OtHcz1nqgz #RIP